 Under the terms of the asset sale agreement with Oilvest Pty Ltd (a related party) for the divestment of the Company's cryptocurrency exchange business Dig-Exchange (refer section 9.5), the Company provides Oilvest with certain services (such as technical support) and a licence fee to use any intellectual property necessary to operate the Dig-Exchange business.
 The consideration for the provision of such services is a fee of \$2,100,000 per year payable by Oilvest, plus a bonus payment being 80% of Oilvest's net profit after expenses, based on the previous years' profitability.
 At 30 June 2020, this payment totalling \$2,100,242 had not been received and is recorded as an other receivable.
-Since 30 June 2020 the Company has received some of these fees, with remainder expected to be received within the next 6 months.
+Since 30 June 2020 the Company has received approximately \$160,000 of these fees, with remainder expected to be received within the next 6 months.
+For the financial year ending 30 June 2020, Oilvest did not generate any profit and no bonus amount is owing to Haodex.